Your new design will be uploaded in:

 • Promoting respectful behaviour and encouraging pupils to challenge discrimination and report any incidents appropriately.

-Developing British Values within our Personal Development Curriculum
+Developing British Values within our RPSHE Curriculum

 • Encouraging pupils to understand and participate in democratic processes, such as class decision-making and voting.